Many pregnant women have some

 - Vomiting after eating or drinking

-- Signs of dehydration.
-These include dry mouth, thirst, small amounts of dark urine, and feeling lightheaded.
+These include dry mouth, thirst, small amounts of dark urine, and feeling

 The symptoms may look like other health conditions.
-Always see your doctor for a diagnosis.
+Always see your healthcare provider

 Treatment aims to: